The Week with the Norwegian Royals

 The next day the Crown Princess continued her participation at this year’s ISFiT.
 She met with young people and went to the Lian Restaurant in Bymarka where she met with older people who are part of the Joy of Life Foundation for the elderly.

 Read more about the events here and here.

 Queen Sonja visited the NRC’s headquarters following-up theTV campaign 2010 “On the run from war”.
 Revenues of the operation went to the NRC’s work for refugees.
 At the NRC’s headquarters Queen Sonja wanted to learn about further work, the use of the TV campaign and future plans.

 More about the TV Campaign can be read here.

 The same day Crown Prince Haakon presented the first Nordic Music Prize to Iceland Jonsi.

 The new price promotes cooperation between the five Nordic countries, focusing on Nordic music.
 Read more about the award here.

-Tagged Awards, Crown Prince Haakon, Crown Princess Mette-Marit, HIV/AIDS, Humanitarian Efforts, Music, Patronage, Queen Sonja, Television.
+Tagged Awards, Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, HIV/AIDS, Humanitarian Efforts, Music, Patronage, Queen Sonja of Norway, Television.